 This device is used in the detection of wetness resulting from urination.
-The device consists of an alarm unit attached to a sensor via a cable connection.
-The alarm unit is designed with a magnetic tether attachment system to be worn with a pajama or a shirt top.
-The 5 alternating alarm tones will keep the user from getting accustomed to the sound.
-The sensor is designed with a quick-clip jaw, allowing convenient attachment to the pajama bottoms or underpants.
+It consists of an alarm unit attached to a sensor via a cable connection.
+The alarm unit has a secure clip attachment system to be worn with a pajama or a shirt top.
+Six variable alarms tones keep the user from getting accustomed to the sound.
+The sensor is designed with a quick-clip jaw, allowing convenient and secure attachment to the pajama bottoms or underpants.

-How to Use Your Wet-Stop 3 Bed-Wetting Alarm:
+How to Use Your Wet-Stop 3+ Bed-Wetting Alarm

 Open the battery compartment and insert 2 AAA batteries (not included).
-If the batteries contain power and if they are correctly inserted the white button on the side of the alarm should result in a ﬂashing light.
-Attach the sensor cable by inserting the end securely into the alarm.
+If the batteries are live and are correctly inserted, the white button on the side of the alarm should briefly ﬂash.
+Attach the sensor cable by inserting the end securely into the alarm port.
 Open the quick-clip sensor jaw and insert a wet cloth fully inside the sensor clip and close.
 The alarm is working if it sounds or vibrates.

 - Put the sensor cord under the pajama or nightshirt, going in at the collar and out at the nightshirt hem.

 - Attach the sensor to the underwear by opening the quick-clip jaw, stretching the underwear into the sensor opening, and then closing the quick-clip jaw.
-Give a gently tug on the sensor to make sure it is fastened to the underwear.
+Give a gentle tug on the sensor to make sure it is fastened to the underwear.

-Remember, this is a two step process and the alarm will not stop sounding or vibrating without holding the button for 3-4 seconds and either disconnecting the sensor cord or completely drying the sensor by wiping the top and bottom.
+Remember, this is a two-step process, and the alarm will not stop sounding or vibrating without holding the button for 3-4 seconds and either disconnecting the sensor cord or completely drying the sensor by wiping the top and bottom.
 The intent is to make it more difﬁcult for the child to turn the alarm off without completely waking up.
 The alarm will not stop until the two steps are completed.

 A relapse is when your child wets for two or more nights in a row after a month or more of dryness.
 If a relapse occurs, begin using the alarm again immediately.
 Relapses are usually easier to cure than the original bed-wetting.

-Maintenance and Cleaning:
+Maintenance and Cleaning

-Battery Replacement and Disposal:
+Battery Replacement and Disposal

 Dispose of batteries only in accordance with local environmental regulations.
 For further details on local regulations, contact your local disposal or environmental agency.
-Should you wish to dispose of your Wet-Stop 3 after use, remove the batteries and dispose of the Wet-Stop 3 device similar to other non-hazardous electronic waste products.
+Should you wish to dispose of your Wet-Stop 3+ after use, remove the batteries and dispose of the Wet-Stop 3+ device similar to other non-hazardous electronic waste products.